 On the one hand the question was how effective the male birth control injection was.
 On the other hand the question was what the side effects were.

-Intermittent sperm counts were obtained from the subjects.
-This was continued until their sperm counts dropped to less than 1 million per milliliter in two consecutive tests.
-This is considered safe for contraception.
+The researchers did sperm counts on semen samples from the subjects.
+This continued until their sperm counts dropped to less than 1 million per milliliter in two consecutive tests.
+Researchers believe this to be a level, which is safe for contraception.

 - There were 4 pregnancies throughout the trial.
 This calculated into a pregnancy rate of 1.57 per 100 continuing users.
 All of the children born were healthy.